suffolklibraries/lgc/content/collections/events/friends-around-the-table-3.md

     content:
       -
         type: text
-        text: 'In this session of Friends Around the Table try your hand at spice making. ' -
+        text: 'In this session of Friends Around the Table explore cooking with spices. ' -
     type: paragraph
     content: